 Daniel serves as legal counsel to clients in the renewable energy, natural gas, and utilities industries.
-A dedicated member of Frost Brown Todd’s Energy and Natural Resources Industry Team, he has nearly a decade of experience in real estate development, transactions, and litigation.
+A dedicated member of the firm’s Energy Industry Team, he has nearly a decade of experience in real estate development, transactions, and litigation.
 Daniel’s practice includes title, land use, and zoning matters and he regularly litigates contract, land, and construction disputes.
 He is known as a skilled draftsman of pleadings, dispositive motions, and appellate briefs.
 He devotes considerable time and attention to understanding how the transitioning energy economy impacts the business and legal needs of his clients.
 Daniel currently represents clients in state and federal courts across Ohio and Pennsylvania.

 Daniel serves as Editor of Frost Brown Todd’s Diversity & Inclusion Quarterly Report, on its Diversity Scholarship Committee, and on the Pittsburgh Legal Diversity & Inclusion Coalition.
 He also serves on the board of directors of the Bloomfield Development Corporation (“BDC”), the registered community organization representing the neighborhood which he called home for many years.
 BDC organizes the Bloomfield Saturday Market, a nationally recognized farmers market serving the East End of Pittsburgh every Saturday during both the summer and winter months.

 When not working in service of the needs of his clients and community, Daniel enjoys spending time with his wife, children and extended family, playing soccer, skiing, hiking, and camping.

 Drafted and argued successful motions to dismiss, preliminary objections, and motions for summary judgment in numerous matters.

 Successfully defeated motions for preliminary injunction.

 Succeeded in an appeal of a $15 million judgment in a case involving oil and gas lease disputes.